rkriger98/corona_management_system/README.md

 ## Installation
 To run this program, you will need to have the following programs installed on your machine:

--Python 3.8
+- Python 3.8
--SQL Server with SQL Server Management Studio (SMSS) -Postman
+- SQL Server with SQL Server Management Studio (SMSS)
+- Postman

 Additionally, you will need to install the required libraries for the program.
 You can find the list of required libraries in the requirements.txt file.
 To install the required libraries, run the following command in your terminal:

-'''bash
-pip install -r requirements.txt
+'pip install -r requirements.txt'
-'''

 Next, you will need to set up the database.
 The database is included in the patients_database.bak file.
 You can restore the database using SMSS by following these steps: